GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 66 01 c8
 ```

 The interesting feature of this instruction is that `0x66` is not the opcode. `0x01` is he opcode.
 The `0x66` is an optional prefix.
 If the CPU is sqwitched to 32-bit mode, because of this prefix, the instruction operands are limited to 16-bit width.
 If the CPU is in a 16-bit environment, then 32-bit is considered non-standard and there is a need for a prefix to be executed at this width.
 Otherwise, if there is none, they are executed at 16-bit.

 The `0xc8` is the _ModR/M_ byte.
 Lookup in the table at _c8_ value, the first operand is _ax_, the column then gives the second as _cx_.

+&nbsp;

 Why is the first operand in the row and the second in the column?